beleniak/flutter_dial/README.md

 A Dial begins as an image with a transparent background (png, gif, tiff).

-In order to maintain any image skeumorphism, the image is not rotated.
+In order to maintain any image skeuomorphism, the image is not rotated.
 A visual rotation indicator provides visual feedback on dial position.

 When a Dial is selected via tap, a translucent control ring becomes visible